Once your playlists have been completed I can help you with licences and playback software and devices.

 All commercial royalties are paid through a monthly subscription of £49, a cost borne by the client.
 This ensures royalties are legally and correctly paid, noting the requirement for additional PRS PPL licence(s).

 Clients can take on their own subscription of Soundtrack Your Brand in order to enable remote curation and refresh of playlists (additional charge, POA).
-Soundtrack Your Brand permits up to 10 playback zones (locations) each at £49 per month, before requesting contact for an enterprise account.
+Soundtrack Your Brand permits up to 10 playback zones (locations) each at £49 per month, before requesting contact with Soundtrack Your Brand for an enterprise account.

 I can be contracted for remote refresh of commercial playlists on an ongoing basis.
 I will manage playback zones, assist with device procurement and integration with any on-site sound systems.